dhemery/runtime-suite/README.md

 # Runtime Suite

-A Runtime Suite is a class that finds candidate test classes at runtime, filters them based on whatever criteria you choose, and runs the remaining classes them under JUnit.
+A Runtime Suite is a class that finds candidate test classes at runtime, filters the candidate classes and their test methods for inclusion in the suite, and runs the surviving methods under JUnit.

+You write the classes to find and filter classes and methods.
+I will write a few finders and filters for my own needs, such as:

+ * `ClassesOnTheClasspath`: Finds all test classes in the classpath.
+ * `CategoryInclusionClassFilter`: Retains classes marked (by `@Category` annotations) as belonging to specified categories, and rejects classes not in those categories.
+ * `CategoryExclusionClassFilter`: Rejects classes marked (by `@Category` annotations) as belonging to specified categories, and retains classes not in those categories.

 **NOTE:** This document describes my current intentions, which are subject to change on my slightest whim.
 This stuff isn't implemented yet.
 Follow along if you wish, but don't count on anything until I declare a release.